coderanger/rackspace_devex_jobs/engineering-manager.md

 * Supports customers who are developers coding against our APIs by leading a team of developers who maintain the tools & SDKs.
 * Provides tracking and accountability for team members to meet their goals which drive team goals.
 * Help create & track concrete, objective measurements to organization level goals & KPIs.

+Please email your resume/github/linkedin (your choice!) to [mailto:jesse.noller@rackspace.com](mailto:jesse.noller@rackspace.com).
+No agencies or recruiters, please.